vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/sddc-manager/Get-VCFDnsSearchDomain.md

 ## Synopsis

-Get the search domains configured in an SDDC Manager appliance.
+Get the search domains configured in an SDDC Manager appliance

 ## Syntax